idaholab/moose/modules/solid_mechanics/doc/content/source/kernels/StressDivergenceTensors.md

 The `StressDivergenceTensors` kernel calculates the residual of the stress divergence for 1D, 2D, and 3D problems in the Cartesian coordinate system.
-This kernel can be automatically created with the [TensorMechanics Master Action](/Modules/TensorMechanics/Master/index.md).
-Use of the tensor mechanics master action is recommended to ensure the consistent setting of the _use_displaced_mesh_ parameter for the strain formulation selected.
-For a detailed explanation of the settings for _use_displaced_mesh_ in mechanics problems and the TensorMechanics Master Action usage, see the [Introduction/StressDivergence](auto::/introduction/StressDivergence) page.
+This kernel can be automatically created with the [Solid Mechanics Physics](/Physics/SolidMechanics/QuasiStatic/index.md).
+Use of the tensor mechanics quasi-static physics is recommended to ensure the consistent setting of the _use_displaced_mesh_ parameter for the strain formulation selected.
+For a detailed explanation of the settings for _use_displaced_mesh_ in mechanics problems and the Solid Mechanics Physics usage, see the [Introduction/StressDivergence](auto::/introduction/StressDivergence) page.

 ## Residual Calculation

-!include modules/tensor_mechanics/common/supplementalStressDivergenceKernels.md
+!include modules/solid_mechanics/common/supplementalStressDivergenceKernels.md

 ## Use with Planar Models